 "We didn’t just learn about writing policy memos, grants, budgets or designing campaigns; we actually had to do those activities.
 I feel prepared to enter into the field.
 It’s also pretty exciting to be a graduate of one of the most stellar public health programs in the country." – Stephanie Melquist, MD, MPH

-Employment of health services managers is expected to grow 17 percent from 2014 to 2024, which is a faster growth rate than the average for all occupations.
-The rising need for health workers stems from an aging population, increasing efforts to reduce health care costs, a high demand for medical services and the movement to improve health outcomes by spreading awareness about healthy habits and behavior.
+Employment of health services managers is expected to grow 20 percent from 2016 to 2026, which is a faster growth rate than the average for all occupations.1 The rising need for health workers stems from an aging population, increasing efforts to reduce health care costs, a high demand for medical services and the movement to improve health outcomes by spreading awareness about healthy habits and behavior.

 For additional information related to health policy, read these posts: